Which is the best way for you to own a small business?

 A startup, with you as the founder, is any business you start from scratch.
 Starting from nothing may provide you with an enormous sense of satisfaction.
 Creating your own source of income from zero can be a real buzz.

-You can startup while employed to test your idea and you decide the speed and risk you take on.
+You can start your business while still employed to test your idea.
+And, you decide the speed and risk you take on.

 Turning a hobby into a business is an attractive for many startup entrepreneurs.